Inspection, in higher demand than ever

 Monthly users of Google's AI Overviews (AI summaries in search).

 Nearly 7 in 10 searches produce no click.
-Your showcase site is no longer enough: if the AI doesn't name you, the buyer doesn't see you.
+A showcase site is no longer enough: being named in the AI answer helps the buyer find you.

 Share of Google searches ending without any click to an external site.